Structure and Organization

-The Masters Degree programme lasts 12 months, beginning in November of each year and accounting for a total of 1500 hours and 60 ECTS.
+The Masters Degree program lasts 12 months, beginning in November of each year and accounting for a total of 1500 hours and 60 ECTS.
 The programme consists of a theoretic part lasting 9 months and comprising approximately 400 hours of classes, usually from November to July, and held in Rome.
 After the coursework in Rome, all students must undertake an internship or a dissertation over a period of 3 months.
+All the activities are in English.

 1. Background courses.
 Students without a background in statistics, economics and maths will attend a series of free courses prior to the start of the Masters lectures.
-The background classes will be held each October.
+The background classes will be held for the full month of October.
+Classes will be held in room 15 (first floor), every Wednesday, Thursday, Friday afternoon and on Saturday morning.

 2. Lectures.
 The lecturing staff is selected from the University of Roma Tre, other Italian and foreign Universities, from FAO, IFAD, WFP, ILC and other international organizations, NGOs, research institutes and national organizations (please visit the section “Teaching Staff”).
 The material leans heavily on the use of case studies and other practical modules, including the use of computer software for data analysis.
-The lectures are organized in five Modules taught in sequential order and including:
+The lectures are organized in five Modules, starting from November until mid-July of the year after (exams included) :

 3. Workshops, seminars and conferences.
 Several conferences and seminars will take place during the course of the Masters on themes complementary to the lecture cycle, where leading experts from international organisations, universities and NGO’s will be involved (please visit the section “Events”).

-Lectures will be held within the Roma Tre University, Faculty of Economics, Via Silvio D’Amico 77 – 00145 Rome.
+Lectures will be held within the Roma Tre University, Department of Economics, Via Silvio D’Amico 77 – 00145 Rome.
+Classes and siminars are generally organised in Room 15 – first floor of the Department.

-The Master is open to a maximum of forty Italian and foreign graduates holding at least a Bachelors degree of three years.
+The Master is open to a maximum of 40 graduates students holding at least a Bachelors degree of three years.

 An examination is held at the end of each of the five modules.
 The exam format is either a written test, a coursework essay, an oral presentation or a set of practical exercises.